src-run/serferals/README.md

 The output paths can be configured easily by adding custom templates to the `parameters.yml` configuration file.
-For example, the default templates output file paths unsupported by Windows file systems (NTFS) due to character restrictions, requiring custom configuration on non-Linux and -OSX operating systems.
+For example, the default templates output file paths unsupported by Windows file systems (NTFS) due to character restrictions, requiring custom configuration on non-Linux and non-OSX operating systems.

 The templates for the output paths are easy to edit as they use [Twig](http://twig.sensiolabs.org/) syntax.
 For example, the following is the template used for TV episodes.